pana87/getyour-platform/README.md

 ## Fields

 Fields are `div` elements (placeholder elements) in the document with a class name.
-The syntax for the class name `'my-class-name'` is mandatory at the moment.
 Under the hood, the constructor will query the document using the [querySelectorAll method](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) and append a text input for each field found in the document.

 ```html
 <head>